 Initially, Pavel Dailidko (8-2 MMA, 4-1 Brave CF), a veteran of Caged Steel, was set to meet up with Azamat Nuftillaev (15-1-1 MMA) in what was to be the latter’s Brave CF debut, but Nuftillaev needed to withdraw from the show ahead of fight week.
 Instead, Patryk Dubiela (6-2 MMA, 1-0 Brave CF), who was already set to appear in a nontitle affair on the card, will step up to the co-headliner to keep the title fight intact.

 The Brave CF 88 co-main event is five rounds at five minutes per round for the heavyweight championship.
-With the conclusion of this fight, every weight class in Brave CF will have a title awarded.
+With the conclusion of this fight, every weight class in Brave CF will have had a title fight.

 Brave CF 88 Co-Main Event Fighter Comparison